Quadranova/PhishX/README.md

 * Emotional manipulation
 * Financial coercion
 This ensures transparency and improves cybersecurity awareness among users.

-## 📸 Screenshot-Based Scam Detection
+##  Screenshot-Based Scam Detection

-PhishX supports screenshot uploads for analyzing:
+PhishX supports screenshot uploads for analysing:
 * Chat screenshots
 * SMS captures
 * Email screenshots
 * Fraudulent advertisements
 Workflow:
 1. OCR extracts textual content from the image
-2. AI analyzes the extracted data
+2. AI analyses the extracted data
 3. A detailed phishing assessment is generated
 This improves accessibility for users who may not be comfortable manually copying text.

----

-## 📊 Pentagon Threat Visualization
+##  Pentagon Threat Visualisation
 The platform generates a pentagonal threat graph based on five critical phishing dimensions:
 | Dimension | Description                              |
 | --------- | ---------------------------------------- |
 | Urgency   | Pressure to act immediately              |